kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 ```

 The code above installs a listener `cb` on the queue at `home/todo`, which is
-run everytime the queue is updated.
+run every time the queue is updated.
 This includes local `push` and `pop`
 operations as well as updates due to merges.

 ```ocaml